Technology & Special Needs

 Technological innovations developed with and for people with disabilities will enable Switzerland to be more inclusive and to participate in the implementation of the Convention on the Rights of Persons with Disabilities (CRPD).

 In collaboration with the HES-SO Valais-Wallis and the HE-Arc, the FRH has obtained an Innosuisse funding of approximately 2 million Swiss francs for the years 2021 to 2024.
-This funding aims at supporting and promoting ideas and projects related to disability.
+This funding aims at supporting and promoting ideas related to disability.

 Contact us